Last Updated on

 In comparison to beaches around the world, Nicaragua’s Pacific beaches are an excellent surf destination but, for family travel, they might not be as easy or as idyllic as other parts of the world.

-Pelican Eyes might have kids club, we are not sure.
+Pelican Eyes might have a kids club, we are not sure.
+Check the latest prices to stay at Pelican’s Eyes here.

 We have heard good things about the village of Las Salinas and the beach at Popoyo, about an hour north of San Juan del Sur, and plan to visit during our next visit to Nicaragua.